XingFramework/xing-book/chapter1.md

 the callbacks - there's a continual march of time down the page - as opposed to if we nest the callbacks (or the promise resolves), where the march of time is sorta-to-the-right and sorta-down.

+Promises are tricky.
+We should include a diagram of the happy/sad swimlanes.